rororoross/New-Portfolio/README.md

 # New-Portfolio

 Working on my new portfolio website, the aim is to do everything from scratch.
 In the past I've been pretty reliant on jQuery plugins.
+Also Sass all the things.

 -------------
-To-Do List
-AJAX Functionality
-Refactor Sass
-Back to Top on Work